Xenocynic/selenachainani/README.md

+# Selena Chainani
-# This is meant to be a website apparently.
+# That's me.
+This is my website.
+# There isn't much here but there will be one day.